symbiotejs/symbiote.js/docs/templates.md

 # Templates

 The core template mechanic in Symbiote.js is native browser HTML-string parsing via standard DOM API methods.
-That's the fastest way to create a component template instance in the object model representation.
+This is the fastest way to create a component template instance in the object model representation.

 ## `html` helper